CLINICS AND SERVICES

 Any patient registered at Balmoral who has not had a consultation with a clinician here for three years, is welcome to ask for an appointment to see a healthcare professional for a routine check up.

 The practice runs its own child health clinics and immunisation service.
 Eight week health checks are conducted at the surgery and appointments are sent automatically.
-Subsequent checks are arranged via the health visitors who can be contacted on 01304 865460.
+Subsequent checks are arranged via the health visitors.
 Immunisations are given by the practice nurses at the surgery.
 The current schedule for immunisation is set out below.
 It is very important that you have your child immunised for their own safety.
 Serious reactions to vaccines are very rare and far less common than serious reactions to the diseases they help prevent.

 ||Diphtheria, tetanus, pertussis, polio, rotavirus, Hib and meningitis C